 Before Elvis Presley recorded his much-beloved version of blues hit ‘Hound Dog,’ legendary blues/R&B trailblazer Big Mama Thornton recorded the track in 1953.
 Both Big Mama Thornton and Elvis received number one hits with the single.
 The rockin’ song is featured in the box office hit movie Forrest Gump as a young Forrest listens to records.

-Related: Find this song on our playlist of songs from Grease.
+Related: songs from Grease.

 Rebel-Rouser – Duane Eddy